NicholasJohn16/generate/README.md

 Many to many relationships are not yet supported.

 ### Attributes
 Attributes are generated randomly based on their entity definition.
 Non-required attributes have a chance of being null.
-If they have a default value, that will be used instead.
+If the generated value is null and they have a default value, the default value will be used instead.
 Faker PHP Library is used to generate the random values.
 The provider used for each attribute is based on the `config.json` settings.
-Each attribute type has it's own set of defaults, followed by defaults for each entity type.
+Each attribute type has it's own set of defaults, followed by defaults for each entity attributes.
+Attributes not listed in will be skipped over and not generated.

 These defaults can be overriden and extended to include attributes for your own entities.
 For your own projects, create a `sample.json` file in the main directory of your Anahita installation and add an repo and entity object like below.